-Breast milk has natural properties that help produce regular stools and clear out clear out the meconium, a newborn’s earliest stool resulting from what he ingested during pregnancy.
+Breastmilk has natural properties that help produce regular stools and clear out the meconium, your newborn’s earliest stool resulting from what he ingested during pregnancy.

 - The first 48 hours will produce tarry black stools.
 One stool within the first 24 hours then two stools the next day is typical.